newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 - `catchError` - we'll use this to call our custom error handler
 - `throwError` - we'll use this to pass a custom error message to the view

 That's enough RxJS for now.
-You can check out their [reference](https://rxjs-dev.firebaseapp.com/api) api page for a complete list.
+You can check out their [reference](https://rxjs-dev.firebaseapp.com/api) API page for a complete list.

 ## Semantic UI CSS Framework